CandyRoms/candy/README.md

 Gerrit will recognize it as a new patchset.

-To view the status of your and others patches, visit [CandyROM Code Review](http://gerrit.bbqdroid.org)
+To view the status of your and others patches, visit [CandyROMs Code Review](http://gerrit.bbqdroid.org)